 THE SUPERVISORY SUPPORT PROGRAM is a professional development resource for Principals, Assistant Principals, Education Administrators and other supervisors and administrators employed by the Department of Education.
-SSP was established by the 1988 contract between the city and CSA, and opened its doors on Aug.
+SSP was established in the 1988 contract between the city and CSA, and opened for business on Aug.
 28, 1989.
-It is housed at CSA's Brooklyn headquarters and staffed by experienced school leaders, on leave from the DOE, who provide confidential mentoring to CSA members.
+It is housed at CSA’s Manhattan headquarters and staffed by experienced school leaders, on leave from the DOE, who provide confidential mentoring to CSA members.

 If you’re a CSA member who has any of the following concerns, SSP might be for you.

 Time management issues, stress, improving instruction, engaging the community or managing your budget.

 SSP provides on-site individualized coaching.
 In addition, the program offers small and large group seminars and workshops.
 Groups may come together through shared needs, interests, or district/region/central request.

 Following initial meetings with you and your rating officer, we’ll co-develop an action plan with you.
 You’ll receive mentoring through visits.
 These sessions are intended to help you identify the best options to effectively meet your goals and objectives.

 How long can the SSP work with me?

 We work with individuals from a minimum of three months to a maximum of a year.
 Group sessions vary according to need, request or availability of resources.

 What else should I know about the program?